13Dec2024

 Disclaimer: The views and opinions expressed in the vapa Swiss independent wealth management blog posts featured on this page are solely my own and do not necessarily represent the views of any institutions or organisations I may be associated with.
 These posts are intended to share personal insights and perspectives and should not be interpreted as official statements or positions of any affiliated entities.

-Another key distinction between relative and absolute return strategies is their risk management approaches.
-With an absolute return strategy, the primary focus is minimising downside risk, prioritising capital preservation, and maintaining consistent performance across diverse market environments.
-In contrast, the relative return approach manages risk by striving to outperform a benchmark or specific market segment while adhering to predefined risk parameters.
+Another key distinction lies in their risk management approaches.
+In an absolute return strategy, the primary focus is on minimizing downside risk.
+It prioritizes capital preservation and aims for consistent performance across various market environments.
+Conversely, the relative return approach manages risk differently.
+It strives to outperform a benchmark or specific market segment while adhering to predefined risk parameters.

 Source: LinkedIn (partially)